 EFHW antennas can stand alone, but…

 The simulations for this article, an earlier article, and especially the previous article confirm the EFHW resonates without need for something to “push against” as many espouse on the various ham watering holes… or so simulation says.
+An experiment will help.
 Yeah the feed end of an EFHW antenna is hot with E-Fields and such, but there is nothing I can find about good ole Maxwell that precludes this from functioning.

 All that said, I’ve accepted a challenge from Zed Heads to perform an A-B comparison of a center-fed and end-fed dipole using no coax with as small a transmitter as possible.
 Stay tuned for an actual live experiment to confirm (or not) the output power of a coaxless dipole is not radically different no matter where it is fed.
 It’s worth the effort to find out for sure don’t you think?